 When treated right, a Bolognese will turn to be a constant companion.
 Their loyalty will never waver and they’ll stick to you through the thick and thin.
 They’ll tag along for a walk, cuddle on your lap, or stay bed-side if you’re not feeling well.

 As a member of the Bichon family, the Bolognese can make you laugh too.
 But make sure to never leave them alone, as separation anxiety is common.
 Always keep them in your lap and around you.
 That way, you’ll earn a loyal yet well-mannered and entertaining companion.

 Highlights: Playful, Sociable, Smart

 Pomerania is where this German dog breed was born.
-However, the breed shot to fame when Queen Victoria displayed them during a ceremony for the first time.
+However, the dog breed shot to fame when Queen Victoria displayed them during a ceremony for the first time.
 Since then, this member of the Spitz family has always been a popular family pet.

-And given their 10-pound frame, it also prevents them from irking bigger animals.
+And given their 10-lb frame, it also prevents them from irking bigger animals.
 When the dark nose and round eyes peep out of a thick fur, they simply melt your heart.
 Add to that a plumed tail and you have a cute yet bold canine companion.

 RECOMMENDED: 35 Perfect Pomeranian Mixes

-Highlights: Loving, Gentle, Responsive
+Highlights: Kind, Gentle, Responsive